-The only radionuclide exceeding its reference standard during 2013 was gross alpha activity (18.9 pCi/L) at S-5 in the third quarter.
-The reference standard for gross alpha activity is 15 pCi/L. Cesium-137 was detected at a low concentration in a sample collected from S-3 during the second quarter.
-The origin of the 137Cs is unknown.
-Gross activity and uranium detected in S-5 during the third quarter likely originated in the S-3 ponds located upgradient of the SNS site.
+The only radionuclide exceeding a reference standard during 2014 was gross alpha activity (16.6 pCi/L) at S-5 in the second quarter.
+The reference standard for gross alpha activity is 15 pCi/L. Gross alpha activity detected in S-5 likely originated in the S-3 ponds located upgradient of the SNS site.
 S-5 is in hydrologic communication with the S-3 pond plume via karst features.